YoranFox/datascience-portfolio/portfolio.md

 [Link to research plan](https://github.com/YoranFox/datascience-portfolio/blob/main/NANO%20%E2%80%93%20Research%20plan%20(1).pdf)

 My contribution to the research plan is done in multiple ways.
 At the start of writing the plan I layed out the general aproach for researching the project and also splitting the research question in different sub-questions.
 The plan for the sub-question *How does the given data need to be restructured in order to be useful for the model?* was written by me.

+### Method

+When looking at the different ways to predict the best threshold method we spotted a problem in the data.
+For most of the pictures that are used there is only one predicted userscore.
+This is a problem since we dont know the score the same picture would have been given on the other threshold algorithms.
+At this point I came up with a different approach, we make a model that predicts the userscore instead of the best userscore.
+This can be done since the scores of a image are being calculated for every thershold algorithm.
+The picture below shows how the best threshold algorithm will be chosen.

 ## Predictive Analystics